Murray Bartlett

+Bartlett has also appeared in the HBO comedy-drama series Looking (2014–2015), the Netflix revival series Tales of the City (2019), the Apple TV+ series Physical (2021–2023) and the second season of Hulu anthology series Nine Perfect Strangers (2025).

-Early life
+Early life and education

-Bartlett was born in Sydney on 20 March 1971.
-When he was four years old, he moved with his family to Perth.
+Bartlett was born in Sydney, New South Wales, around 1971.
+When he was four years old, he moved with his family to Perth, Western Australia.

 He attended John Curtin College of the Arts in Fremantle, where he graduated from the drama program in 1988.
 Upon graduating, he was admitted to the National Institute of Dramatic Art in Sydney.

 Career

 Bartlett pursued an acting career in Australia for several years, including a role in the series headLand.
 In 1993, he played con man Luke Foster in Neighbours.
 In 2000, he relocated to the U.S. His first big break there came a few years later when he was cast as a guest star in the HBO series Sex and the City.
-He also played D.K., John Crichton's best friend, in four episodes of the SciFi Channel series Farscape.
+He also played D.K., John Crichton's best friend, in four episodes of the Sci-Fi Channel series Farscape.
 In 2006, he joined Hugh Jackman in the Australian touring company production of Jackman's Broadway hit The Boy From Oz.

 From March 2007 until the show's cancellation in September 2009, Bartlett was a cast member on the CBS daytime soap opera Guiding Light, where he played Cyrus Foley.
 He starred as Dominic "Dom" Basaluzzo in the HBO comedy-drama series Looking from 2014 to 2015, and then reprised his role in the series finale television film, Looking: The Movie in 2016.
 In 2017, he portrayed a recurring role in the musical drama series Nashville.
 Bartlett assumed the central role of Michael 'Mouse' Tolliver in the Netflix revival of Tales of the City.

-In 2021, Bartlett starred in The White Lotus as Armond, the luxury resort manager and a recovering drug addict who has been "clean" for 5 years.
+In 2021, Bartlett starred in The White Lotus as Armond, the luxury resort manager and a recovering drug addict who has been "clean" for five years.
 Bartlett got the role through a self tape audition.
 For his portrayal, Bartlett received nominations at the Screen Actors Guild Awards and Independent Spirit Awards and won at the AACTA Awards, Critics' Choice Television Awards, and Primetime Emmy Awards.

 In 2023, Bartlett appeared in the HBO post-apocalyptic drama series The Last of Us, portraying Frank in the episode "Long, Long Time".
 At the time of its airing, the episode received universal acclaim and was widely considered to be the best of the show's first season.

+Other activities

+Bartlett is a member of the jury panel for Adelaide Film Festival in Adelaide, South Australia, which runs from 15 to 26 October 2025.

 Personal life

 Bartlett came out as gay early in his career.
 When asked about the decision in a 2021 interview, he stated, "I didn't feel like I really had an alternative.
 I just never felt I could ever be anything but myself."
-He lives with his partner Matt in Provincetown, Massachusetts.
+He previously lived with his partner Matt in Provincetown, Massachusetts.